Fabricating

 Layout Method

-You can download the the Excel spreadsheet used to calculate the Cut-size and Layout for 'Fore-deck coaming and all the other spreadsheets used in 'Applied Metal Boat Building Methods' by Clicking on the below link.
+You can download this Excel file and all the other spreadsheets used in 'Applied Metal Boat Building Methods' by Clicking on the below link.

 Go to Download Page